ShabalalaWATP/JHUB-Module-1b---Creating-a-Dynamic-Website-and-Application/uk-police-explorer/README.md

 ## Overview

 Welcome to the UK Police Data Explorer!
-This is a Rich Web Application created as part of JHUB Module 1B - "Creating a Rich Web Application."
+This is a Rich Web Application created as part of JHUB Module 1B - "Creating a Dynamic Website and Application."
 The application allows users to interact with the UK Police API to explore police force data, local neighbourhoods, crime statistics, and more for England, Wales, and Northern Ireland.
-The data is presented in an easy-to-use and visually engaging manner, with interactive maps and charts.
+The data is presented in an easy-to-use and visually engaging manner with interactive maps and charts.

 ## Features